jlmelville/sneer/docs/experimental-gradients.md

 ### The Connection Between SNE, EE, and largeVis

-Despite the fact that largeVis and EE don't use normalized weights, their cost functions are very similar to that of SSNE and t-SNE.
+Despite the fact that largeVis and EE don't use output probabilities, their cost functions are very similar to that of SSNE and t-SNE.
 Let's expand the SSNE cost
 function: